trpfrog/jellyfish-aquarium/README.md

 # Jellyfish Aquarium

-This is a work I created for a visual information processing assignment.
+This is a work I created for a Visual Computing assignment.

 ![screenshot](./screenshot.png)